Q3R: Quadratic Reweighted Rank Regularizer for Effective Low-Rank Training: Experimental Results

 In \Cref{alg:val,alg:grad}, we provide the detailed stepwise FLOP count of our method.
 Following the experiments testing the influence of the reweighting period on the truncation, we report the average training time of the first 5 epochs below in \Cref{tab:comp-overhead}.
 Note that regularization was only applied on the QKV matrices of a ViT-Tiny Transformer.

-Based on the theoretical computational overhead outlined in \cref{alg:val,algo:updateR}, along with the results above, we expect $\QER$ to incur additional computational and memory overhead in our suboptimal implementation of $\QER$.
-We attribute the lower Reserved GPU Memory from implementation differences in the optimizer.
+Based on the theoretical computational overhead outlined in \cref{alg:val,algo:updateR}, along with the results above, we expect $\QER$ to incur additional computational and memory overhead in our (currently suboptimal) implementation.
+We attribute the lower reserved GPU memory to implementation differences in the optimizer.